 To get a Fannie Mae HomePath property, you have to jump through a few hoops outside the traditional house hunting process.
 We’ll cover them in detail here.

 Before you set out to find a home, you should know roughly what you can afford.
 While it doesn’t hurt to look at properties slightly above your budget – in case you can score a better deal – you’ll need to meet certain income and credit score requirements to get bigger mortgages.

 Consider factors such as your current income, your DTI (debt-to-income ratio), housing needs, and long-term plans when you build your budget.

-Additionally, bear in mind that Fannie Mae sells HomePath properties in as-is condition, so you might need to front a few thousand dollars for repairs and renovations in addition to fees, taxes, and insurance.
+Additionally, bear in mind that Fannie Mae sells HomePath properties in as-is condition, so you might need to front a few thousand dollars for repairs and renovations in addition to fees, taxes, and mortgage insurance.

 #2.
 Get Preapproved

-After you’ve decided on your budget, it’s time to get preapproved by a few different lenders.
-A lender’s preapproval letter will provide an estimate of how much they’re willing to lend you plus the interest rate, fees, and loan terms you qualify for.
+After you’ve decided on your budget, it’s time to get preapproved by a few different mortgage lenders.
+A lender’s mortgage preapproval letter will provide an estimate of how much they’re willing to lend you plus the interest rate, fees, and loan terms you qualify for.

 While it’s not legally binding, getting preapproved lets realtors, sellers, and most importantly, Fannie Mae know that you’re serious about buying a home.
 In turn, that makes you more likely to be considered when you view properties and submit offers.